 Rimsky-Korsakov was paradoxically both a progressive and a conservative composer.
 His early style was based upon his mentor Balakirev, as well as Hector Berlioz, and Franz Liszt while in his latter development he was heavily influenced by Wagner and Debussy.
 Considered as directly influencing two generations of Russian composers, in particular Stravinsky, as well as non-Russian composers, Maurice Ravel, Claude Debussy, Paul Dukas and Ottorino Respighi, among others.

-In The Golden Cockerel Nikolai Rimsky-Korsakov returned to a political theme.
-Transforming a poem by Pushkin, which in turn was based upon a tale by the American author Washington Irving, Rimsky-Korsakov's fairy-tale opera is in fact a thinly-disguised political statement which is highly critical of Russia's recent defeat military in the Russo-Japanese war of 1904, its also a scathing attack upon Russian Imperialism in general, and even ridicules on a personal level, the last of the Romanov's Tsar Nicholas II.
+In his opera The Golden Cockerel Nikolai Rimsky-Korsakov returned to a political theme.
+Transforming a poem by Pushkin, which in turn was based upon a tale by the American author Washington Irving, Rimsky-Korsakov's fairy-tale opera is in fact a thinly-disguised political statement which is highly critical of Russia's devastating military defeat in the Russo-Japanese war of 1904, its also a scathing attack upon Russian Imperialism and even ridicules on a personal level, the last of the Romanov's Tsar Nicholas II.
 Rimsky-Korsakov never lived to hear his opera performed.
 The stress caused from its being banned most probably exasperated his medical condition of angina.

 Musically, Le Coq d'Or ( as it's frequently known from its first production in Paris 1914) features some of Rimsky's most developed and radical tonal language.
 The combination of full orchestra, chorus and soloists including a colorata soprano, results in a musical palette awash with oriental-coloured scales and melodies, often to gorgeous effect and exemplary of Rimsky-Korsakov's so-called Neo-Oriental style, which he first conjured in his Antar symphony, and famously in his large-scale, Arabian-themed orchestral suite, Scheherazade (1888).